mohd-ahsan-mirza/send-logs-t-slack/README.md

 Add the aboslute path to `slack.sh` in your cron scheduler using `crontab -e`.
 Ideally for every minute.

-Please note that the script only captures that have a timestamp.
+Please note that the script only capture logs that have a timestamp.